Advertisement

 Self-Help Books

-"Say Good Night to Insomnia" by Gregg Jacobs or "End the Insomnia Struggle" by Colleen Carney.
-Helpful for mild insomnia or as a supplement.
+"Say Good Night to Insomnia" by Gregg Jacobs and "End the Insomnia Struggle" by Colleen Carney are both solid.
+Won't replace a therapist for severe cases, but good for mild insomnia or as a companion to treatment.

 Self-guided | $